danieltamarit/MicrobialGenomicsCourse/Solutions/01-05_Single-gene_trees.md

 histories included in our data.

 Here, you should run a phylogenetic reconstruction for every gene marker in this dataset.
-To reduce the amount of waiting times and resources, do this only for the first five gene markers using FastTree like you did earlier, and take the rest from the appropriate 'data' folder.
+To reduce waiting times and resources, do this only for the first five gene markers using FastTree like you did earlier, and take the rest from the appropriate 'data' folder.

-For each gene marker, summarise the results in a matrix, where:
+For each gene marker, summarise the results in a matrix or spreadsheet, where:
 - Every row is a gene marker
 - Columns indicate whether:
   - Eukaryotes are monophyletic